-An adequate chemotaxis capacity that allows the phagocytes to reach the focus of the infection is followed by the ingestion of the foreign agents.
-The phagocytic capacity decrease with ageing (De la Fuente et al. 2004b, De la Fuente and Miquel 2009, Arranz et al. 2010), and this fact is also observed in the present work in both activities, the percentage of particles ingested (phagocytic index) and of macrophages ingesting at least a particle (phagocytic efficiency).
-Previous work showed that peritoneal macrophages use their endogen antioxidants when they are phagocyting (Herranz et al. 1990).
-This could explain that NAC and other antioxidants in vitro increase the phagocytosis of macrophages from adult mice (Del Rio et al. 1998, Puerto et al. 2002, Victor and De la Fuente 2002, Pomaki et al. 2005).
-In macrophages from old mice this effect is shown with 0.1 and 1 mM, but not with 2.5 mM, however, this concentration is effective in macrophages from adult mice (Puerto et al., 2002, Victor and De la Fuente 2002).
-Previous studies also showed that a higher concentration of a thiol antioxidant produce less effect on phagocytosis than other lower concentrations, as observed with GSH (Del Rio et al. 1998).
-Moreover, no effect on phagocytosis was found with 5 mM of NAC in macrophages from adult mice, but an increase of this function was found with lower concentrations (Pomaki et al. 2005).
+particles ingested (phagocytic index) and of macrophages ingesting at least a particle (phagocytic efficiency).
+Previous work showed that peritoneal macrophages use their endogen antioxidants when they are phagocyting (Hernanz et al. 1990).
+This could explain why NAC and other antioxidants in vitro increase the phagocytosis of macrophages from adult mice (Del Rio et al. 1998, Puerto et al. 2002, Victor and De la Fuente 2002, Pomaki et al. 2005).
+In macrophages from old mice this effect is shown with 0.1 and 1 mM, but not with 2.5 mM, although this concentration is effective in macrophages from adult mice (Puerto et al. 2002, Victor and De la Fuente 2002).
+Previous studies also showed that a higher concentration of a thiol antioxidant produces a lesser effect on phagocytosis than other lower concentrations, as observed with GSH (Del Rio et al. 1998).
+Moreover, no effect on phagocytosis was found with

+5 mM of NAC in macrophages from adult mice, but an increase of this function was found with lower concentrations (Pomaki et al. 2005).
 Although the amount of thiolic antioxidant such as NAC and thioproline that adult and old animals have to ingest with diet to improve phagocytic function was higher in old mice than in adult animals (De la Fuente et al. 2002), this it is not observed in vitro.
-It is possible that in vitro a high concentration of NAC neutralizes so much the ROS produced by the cell, and this cannot carry out its function adequately.
+It is possible that in vitro a high concentration of NAC neutralizes so much of the reactive oxygen species (ROS) produced by the cell, that it cannot carry out its function adequately.
 It is known that leucocytes produce ROS as chemical weapons to incapacitate pathogens and malignant cells and as modulators of gene expression, regulating the biosynthesis of many immune mediators (Knight 2000, Yoon et al. 2002).
 Moreover, macrophages are the immune cells more clearly involved in the oxidant generation, since they use free radicals in order to perform their defensive functions such as the phagocytic activity (De la Fuente 2008, De la Fuente and Miquel 2009).
-It is possible that another imbalance ROS/antioxidant appear with lower levels of ROS than those that cell needs when there are high concentrations of NAC in vitro.
-In addition, in a recent study moderate concentrations of NAC in vitro (0.4-3.2 mM) increased alloantigen-induced proliferation, expression of activation markers CD25 and CD71 on T cells, and production of IFN-gamma and IL-10, whereas high concentrations of NAC (12.5-50 mM) were suppressive (Karlsson et al. 2011).
-The results in vivo on old subjects commented above suggest that the alterations of the digestive tract and in the passage of the antioxidants through the gut, that appear with ageing, only allow to get adequate levels of these compounds to the immune cells in old animals when the amount of the antioxidant in the diet is high.
+It is possible that another imbalance ROS/antioxidant appears with lower levels of ROS than those that cell needs when there are high concentrations of NAC in vitro.
+In addition, in a recent study, moderate concentrations of NAC in vitro (0.4-3.2 mM) increased alloantigen-induced proliferation, the expression of activation markers CD25 and CD71 on T cells, and the production of IFN-γ and IL-10, whereas high concentrations of NAC (12.5-50 mM) were suppressive (Karlsson et al. 2011).
+The results in vivo on old subjects commented on above, suggest that the alterations of the digestive tract and in the passage of the antioxidants through the gut, that appear with ageing, only allow adequate levels of these compounds to get to the immune cells in old animals when the amount of the antioxidant in the diet is high.